Untitled Header Image

 What's bible-based mean?

-Knowing our members come from different religious backgrounds, we teach from the Bible and not religious doctrines.
+Knowing our members come from different religious backgrounds, we use the Bible to guide us.
 We believe God leads us as we homeschool together.
 We recognize parents as the primary educator of their own children (Proverbs 22:6); therefore we have the following teaching guidelines:

 1. We do not allow discussion about specific denominations/religions.
-Exception: Allowed only for historical teaching purposes
+Exception: Allowed for historical teaching purposes

 2. God means the person of the Christian Bible who exists as three persons: Father, Son, and Holy Spirit.
 The Bible is considered God's infalliable Word.